[More than APT] Residents, architects together design homes

 Difficult, but worth it

-“When we need a hand with the kids, we reach out to our neighbors as we all know each other," he said, adding that such an arrangement saves money and helps the artists' mental health.
+“When we need a hand with the kids, we reach out to our neighbors as well all know each other," he said, adding that such arrangement saves money and helps the artists' mental health.

 “Interaction is costly, you need to spend time with others and compromise to reach an agreement — but that is definitely worth it,” he added.